I always worked for financial freedom. But I chased the wrong thing. I wanted emotional freedom.

 “Easy for you to say.”

 That’s why I’m here, as a normal person, to tell you the same thing.
 Don’t chase money.
 Even if you think it gives you financial freedom.
-If it comes at the price of an emotional prison, it’s not worth it.
+If it comes at the price of emotional freedom, it’s not worth it.

 You always need way less than you think.
 When I was unhappy with my well-paying career, I took a step back.
 Literally.